kevin-3006/Individual-Wiki/Lab3/README.md

 ### Configure the projects

 * Q1.
-Perform unit testing for any function.
+Perform unit testing for hello world example.
 * Q2.
-Perform integration testing between the unit tested function and a driver function.
+Perform integration testing between the tested units.
 * Q3.
 Perform verification testing on the system.

 ### Build and Flash